Multi-Level Damage-Aware Graph Learning for Resilient UAV Swarm Networks: Simulation Results

 \subsubsection{Study of DGCN}

-The proposed DGCN has two key components for generating solutions to CNS issues, i.e., the B-GCO and the residual connection mechanism.
-The average recovery time of ablation experiments on DGCN is plotted in Fig.\ref{ablation}, where the B-GCO is replaced by the original GCO in \cite{gcn} and the residual connection is optional.
-The results indicate that DGCN without the residual connection requires a longer recovery time when $N_D$ gets larger, as the convolution becomes inefficient on a sparse topology.
-This positively shows the effectiveness of the residual connection under extremely massive damage.
-Meanwhile, the B-GCO is outperforming the original GCO with an average 22.4\% margin.
-This is because the original GCO normalizes the degree at the node level, while B-GCO uses degree normalization at the graph level, which allows nodes to retain the original degree weight information.
-As a result, the DGCN can efficiently utilize the original network information to address CNS issues.
+The proposed DGCN includes two key components designed to solve CNS problems: the B-GCO and a residual connection mechanism.
+The average recovery time from ablation experiments on DGCN is shown in Fig.\ref{ablation}, where the B-GCO is replaced by the original GCO from \cite{gcn}, and the residual connection is optionally removed.
+The results show that omitting the residual connection leads to increased recovery time, indicating reduced convolutional efficiency on sparse topologies.
+This confirms the effectiveness of the residual connection in handling large-scale damage.
+In parallel, B-GCO outperforms the original GCO by an average margin of 22.4\%.
+This improvement stems from their different normalization strategies: the original GCO applies degree normalization at the node level, while B-GCO performs at the graph level to preserve global degree-weight information.
+Consequently, DGCN can more effectively leverage the original network structure to address CNS challenges.